Vera Evison: Career

 Evison attended Lewisham Prendergast school until 1937, following this with a series of evening classes, in subject including archaeology, before studying BA English language and literature.
 Her studies were supported by working as a secretary for Kathleen Kenyon at the London University Institute of Archaeology.
 In 1947 she went to study archaeology in Stockholm under Nils Åberg.
 She also worked as a volunteer assistant at the British Museum, helping to unpack Anglo-Saxon objects (including grave goods from Sutton Hoo), once they were returned to the galleries after the Second World War.

 She joined Birkbeck as a part-time lecturer in 1947, rising to professor in 1979 and retiring in 1983.

-Evison also worked for the Ancient Monuments Inpsectorate (for the Ministry of Works) excavating sites prior to their destruction.
+Evison also worked for the Ancient Monuments Inspectorate (for the Ministry of Works) excavating sites prior to their destruction.
 Through this she brought six Anglo-Saxon cemeteries to publication: Buckland (Dover); Great Chesterford (Essex); Holborough Hill (Kent); two at Beckford (Herefordshire); and Alton (Hampshire).

 She was elected as Fellow of the Society of Antiquaries of London in May 1955.